rancher/rancher-docs/docs/integrations-in-rancher/cluster-api/overview.md

 The previous commands tell Helm to ignore installing `cluster-api-operator` as a dependency.

-This operation could take a few minutes and once completed you can review the installed controller listed below:
+3. This operation could take a few minutes and once completed you can review the installed controller listed below:
 - `rancher-turtles-controller`

 ## Uninstalling Rancher Turtles

 :::caution
-When installing Rancher Turtles in your Rancher environment, by default, Rancher Turtles enables the Cluster API Operator cleanup.
-This includes cleaning up Cluster API Operator specific webhooks and deployments that otherwise cause issues with Rancher provisioning.
+When installing Rancher Turtles in your Rancher environment, by default, Rancher Turtles enables the CAPI Operator cleanup.
+This includes cleaning up CAPI Operator specific webhooks and deployments that otherwise cause issues with Rancher provisioning.

 To simplify uninstalling Rancher Turtles (via Rancher Manager or Helm command), the official Rancher Turtles Helm chart includes a `post-delete` hook that that removes the following:
 - Deletes the `mutating-webhook-configuration` and `validating-webhook-configuration` webhooks that are no longer needed.